geodeepak/Seismolive/Home.md

 We started our own self-hosted Discourse server for all discussions around ObsPy: https://discourse.obspy.org/

-This is real new right now, so we will have to see how it goes, but we feel this might eventually replace the users mailing list.
+This replaces our old users mailing list.
 You can login with existing GitHub, Google or Twitter accounts, or create a new user bound to an email address directly on site.

 #### [Mar 6 2020] Release of ObsPy 1.2.0